TiagoBelintani/uce-assembly-with-trinity/README.md

 # uce-assembly-with-trinity
-Python Scripts for Assembling ECU's with Trinity: Option to the Phyluce Package
+Python Scripts for Assembling UCEs with Trinity: Option to the Phyluce Package